 - You can do a bachelor’s degree in another area, like arts or music, and then do an MA in Social Work.

 - Social work means working with a diverse range of people, so communication and interpersonal skills are key (this includes being able to communicate and collaborate well online).

-- Other vital skills include time management to help stay on top of your workload, and to help decide the best course of action when doing casework.
+- Other vital skills include time management to help stay on top of your workload, and critical thinking to help decide the best course of action when doing casework.

 DID YOU KNOW?

 One way to get into the social sector is to do some volunteering at your local not-for-profit or charity.